kenyacode/movie_review/README.md

 Run rails server and go to locolhost:3000

-Here is the app live on Heroku [jmovie]
+Here is the app live on Heroku [Movie Review app]

 # ABOUT THE DEVELOPER